-Guide to Cricketing Slang
+Your Ultimate Guide To Cricketing Slang

 Do people who follow and play cricket speak another language?
 Yes, yes they do.
 Here’s your ultimate guide to all that cricket slang..

-Places on the Field:
+Places on the Field

 General Cricket Slang:

-- Nick: same as a Snick
+- Nick: This is the same as a Snick

-- Carry the Bat: to bat from the start of the innings all the way through to the end without being dismissed
+- Carry the Bat: To bat from the start of the innings all the way through to the end without being dismissed

-- Dolly: a simple catch
+- Dolly: A very simple catch.

-- Sitter: same as Dolly
+- Sitter: This is the same as a Dolly.

-- Bodyline: a tactic of bowling at the batsmen’s body in an attempt to hurt or force the batsmen into a leg-side shot, with a heavy leg-side field.
-First implemented during the controversial Ashes Tour of 1932-33.
+Expert Tip: Bodyline bowling was first implemented during the controversial Ashes Tour of 1932-33.
 Watch the video below to see the greatest to ever grace the game, Sir Donald Bradman speaking about the Bodyline series.

 Hopefully, you can hold a decent conversation with a Cricketing fan this summer after reading this article!